Skip to content

 • The administrative headquarters of Taps; Théâtre Actuel et Public.

-• The theater at the Taps-Laiterie.
+• The theatre at the Taps-Laiterie.

 • The Cité des Arts: A student housing building built during the Dairy’s rehabilitation.